-3. Clinical staff will wear a uniform in one of five shades of blue as detailed in Table 1 below.
+3. Clinical staff will wear a uniform in one of five shades of blue and a shade of burgundy as detailed in Table 1 below.

 Cornflower Blue uniform

 The cornflower blue uniform is only for Nurses who are registered with the Nursing & Midwifery Council (NMC) and Dental Nurses who are registered with the General Dental Council (GDC).